Diabatic Representation of Exotic Hadrons in the Dynamical Diquark Model: Conclusions

 These initial calculations, while quite encouraging, remain quite incomplete.
 First, no spin- or flavor-dependent effects (besides explicit differences in the diquark mass) have been incorporated into the unperturbed side of this calculation.
 The Hamiltonian for the full dynamical diquark model contains spin-spin and spin-isospin operators that, for example, distinguish masses of $X(3872)$, $Z_c(3900)$, and $Z_c(4020)$.
 In this calculation, the only mass splittings arise from the explicit differences of $D^{(*)}_{(s)}$ masses.
 One major future research thrust is the inclusion of explicit fine-structure effects into the initial unperturbed states.

 A second possible improvement involves the treatment of the threshold contribution.
 Di-hadron molecular models have been alluded to several times in this paper, but the actual treatment of the di-hadron state uncoupled from the diquark-antidiquark state, according to Eq.~(\ref{eq:Thresh}), is simply that of two free hadrons.
-Should it be desirable to regard the pair as forming a true di-hadron molecule, then directly replacing Eq.~(\ref{eq:Thresh}) with a mildly attractive potential would be straightforward in this formalism.
+Should it be desirable to regard the pair as forming a true di-hadron molecule, then directly replacing Eq.~(\ref{eq:Thresh}) with a mildly attractive {\it e.g.}, meson-exchange) potential wouldbe straightforward in this formalism.

 Finally, the diabatic formalism as presented here strictly only applies to states either below or not too far above significant di-hadron thresholds.
 Some of the exotic candidates [{\it e.g.}, $Z_c(4430)$] lie rather far from relevant thresholds, and consequently have large decay widths.
 Such broad resonances should properly be treated as poles in di-hadron scattering amplitudes.
 However, the diabatic formalism has been developed, in the case of mixing with conventional quarkonium, to include the calculation of strong decay widths~\cite{Bruschini:2021cty} and di-hadron scattering amplitudes~\cite{Bruschini:2021ckr}.
 These methods can be immediately adapted to the case of mixing with diquark-antidiquark states, and will also be incorporated into future work.